How to Fix P0340: Camshaft Sensor Replacement Cost

 What causes P0340?

 Failed CMP sensor.
 The most common cause.
-These sensors are either Hall effect or magnetic reluctor types, and they fail from heat exposure, vibration, and age.
+These sensors are either Hall effect or magnetic reluctor types, and they fail from heat, vibration, and general age.
 Most last 100,000-200,000 km.
 When the internal element fails, the signal drops out completely or becomes intermittent.
 Damaged wiring or connector.
 The sensor connector and wiring are exposed to engine heat and vibration.
-Corroded pins, chafed wires, and loose connectors cause intermittent or complete signal loss.
+Corroded pins cause weak signals.
+Chafed wires or a loose connector push it over into complete signal loss.
 Timing chain stretch or jump.
 If the timing chain has stretched or skipped a tooth, the camshaft position relative to the crankshaft changes beyond expected parameters.
 This can trigger both P0340 and P0016.
 Damaged reluctor wheel/tone ring.
 The sensor reads a toothed wheel on the camshaft.
 If a tooth is damaged or the wheel has shifted, the signal pattern becomes invalid.
 Low battery voltage.
-A weak battery can cause insufficient signal voltage from the CMP sensor during cranking, triggering P0340 intermittently.Diagnosis
+A weak battery can cause insufficient signal voltage from the CMP sensor during cranking, triggering P0340 intermittently.How do you diagnose P0340?

 | Repair | Parts Cost | Labour Cost | Total Estimate | DIY Difficulty |